 We're honored to feature new fiction by Larry Smith in Issue Three of Orson's Review.
-Issue Three of Orson's Review will be published on September 24th, 2019.
+Issue Three of Orson's Review was published on September 24th, 2019.

 We're also very fortunate for the time Larry took to chat with us about the writer’s journey.
 Check out the discussion below.

 *The following interview involves Orson's Publishing (OP) and Larry Smith (LS).